 Math Class

-We occasionally need to perform some mathematical calculations inside our programs.
-We may even want to create our own calculator. .NET provides us with the necessary tools out of the box.
+We often need to perform mathematical calculations inside our programs. .NET provides the necessary tools out of the box.

-Mathclass is static, so all its members are also static.
-We use the class’ methods without instantiating it.
+Note: The Math class is static, so all its members are also static.
+We use the class’s methods without instantiating it.

 Examples